 Hereditary hemochromatosis isn't the only type of hemochromatosis.
 Other types include:

 - Juvenile hemochromatosis.
 This causes the same problems in young people that hereditary hemochromatosis causes in adults.
-But iron accumulation begins much earlier, and symptoms usually appear between the ages of 15 and 30.
-This disorder is caused by mutations in the hemojuvelin or hepcidin genes.
+But iron buildup begins much earlier, and symptoms usually appear between the ages of 15 and 30.
+This disorder is caused by changes in the hemojuvelin or hepcidin genes.

-Factors that increase your risk of hereditary hemochromatosis include:
+Factors that increase your risk of hemochromatosis include:

-- Having 2 copies of a mutated HFE gene.
+- Having two copies of an altered HFE gene.
 This is the greatest risk factor for hereditary hemochromatosis.

 - Family history.
-If you have a first-degree relative — a parent or sibling — with hemochromatosis, you're more likely to develop the disease.
+If you have a parent or sibling with hemochromatosis, you're more likely to develop the disease.

 - Your sex.
-Men are more likely than women to develop signs and symptoms of hemochromatosis at an earlier age.
+Men are more likely than women to develop symptoms of hemochromatosis at an earlier age.
 Because women lose iron through menstruation and pregnancy, they tend to store less of the mineral than men do.
-After menopause or a hysterectomy, the risk for women increases.
+After menopause or a hysterectomy, the risk increases for women.

-Untreated, hereditary hemochromatosis can lead to a number of complications, especially in your joints and in organs where excess iron tends to be stored — your liver, pancreas and heart.
+Untreated, hemochromatosis can lead to a number of complications.
+These complications especially affect your joints and organs where excess iron tends to be stored, such as your liver, pancreas and heart.
 Complications can include:

 - Liver problems.
 Cirrhosis — permanent scarring of the liver — is just one of the problems that may occur.
 Cirrhosis increases your risk of liver cancer and other life-threatening complications.

 - Heart problems.
 Excess iron in your heart affects the heart's ability to circulate enough blood for your body's needs.
 This is called congestive heart failure.
-Hemochromatosis can also cause abnormal heart rhythms (arrhythmias).
+Hemochromatosis also can cause abnormal heart rhythms, called arrhythmias.

 - Reproductive problems.
-Excess iron can lead to erectile dysfunction (impotence), and loss of sex drive in men and absence of the menstrual cycle in women.
+Excess iron can lead to erectile dysfunction and loss of sex drive in men.
+It can cause an absence of the menstrual cycle in women.